BenCiantar/boardgame-eshop/README.md

       How to connect to a database.

-      How to use methods (POST, GET, DELETE etc.) to store, retrieve and manipulate data in the DB.
+      How to use CRUD operators (POST, GET, DELETE etc.) to store, retrieve and manipulate data in the DB.

+    Deployment:

+      Used MongoAtlas to host DB online.

+      Used Netlify to deploy the client.

+      Used Heroku to deploy the server.

+      Used variable URLs so the site will run both online and locally.